fireundubh/playwithfire/papyrus-anti-patterns/passing-the-player-reference-to-the-activate-function.md

 EndIf
 ```

-There is a game engine issue where if the player reference is passed as the activator to the `Activate` function, the game may crash or freeze for some players.
+There is a game engine issue where if the player reference is passed as the activator to the `Activate` function, the game may crash or freeze for some players, especially if this function is executed rapidly and frequently.

 ## Best practice